MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 - The receiver fails to decode frames (PDR approaches zero).

- # 📡 IEEE 802.11a OFDM Receiver – Week 4 Notes
+ #  Week 4 - IEEE 802.11a OFDM Receiver
 ## 1. How is symbol alignment done (algorithm logic)?

 Symbol alignment is performed using the Long Training Sequence (LTS), which is a known 64-sample pattern repeated 2.5 times in the IEEE 802.11 preamble.
-The receiver computes a matched filter (correlation) between the incoming samples and the known 64-sample LTS pattern:
+The receiver computes a **matched filter** (correlation) between the incoming samples and the known 64-sample LTS pattern:

 $$
 NP = argmax_3 \left( \sum_{k=0}^{63} s[n+k] \cdot \overline{LT[k]} \right)
 $$

 This correlation produces several sharp peaks.
-The block selects the three largest peaks, since the LTS contains 2.5 repetitions.
+The block selects the **three largest peaks**, since the LTS contains 2.5 repetitions.

-LTS = [64 samples] [64 samples] [half 64 samples], illustrated in figure 1 (G12,T0,T1).
-The last peak corresponds to the start of the final LTS symbol.
+  - LTS = [64 samples] [64 samples] [half 64 samples], illustrated in figure 1 (G12,T0,T1).

+The **last peak** corresponds to the **start of the final LTS symbol**.

 The indices of the three peaks, NP = [n1, n2, n3] are calculated by: